Archive for the ‘Helping Children Learn the Alphabet’ Category

 “This is the dog, and this is the tail, together they make a “d”.
 (Visualize c+ l = d, where “c” is a dog and “l” is its tail).

-Another method is to examine how we print the letter “d”.
+The technique involves examining how we print the letter “d”.
 It looks much like a “c” with a “l” added to it.
 Using this method, we discuss the fact that c + l = d and “d” is after “c” in the alphabet.

 My favourite memory device is to make a “bed” with the child’s fingers.
 Imagine making two small circles with the thumbs and forefingers, and pointing the remaining fingers upward.
 Push the two circles together to make a “bed” (minus the “e”).
 The left hand makes the “b” and the right hand makes the “d.”
 It looks like this: “bd.” “b” is at the beginning of “bed,” “d” is at the end of bed.